AntGaming/enpassant/README.md

 2) if you are going to work on something move it to IN PROGRESS, once done move it to DONE
 ## In progress
+- [ ] tutorial that shows people how en passant works

 ## Code
 - [ ] rework enemies so that they are more dependent on par_enemy - easier code changes